Competence (human resources): Examples of competences

-Building a competency model
+Competency models

 Many Human Resource professionals are employing a competitive competency model to strengthen nearly every facet of talent management—from recruiting and performance management, to training and development, to succession planning and more.
 A job competency model is a comprehensive, behaviorally based job description that both potential and current employees and their managers can use to measure and manage performance and establish development plans.
-Often there is an accompanying visual representative competency profile as well (see, job profile template).
+Often there is an accompanying visual representative competency profile as well.

-Creating a competency framework is critical for both employee and system success.
-An organization cannot produce and develop superior performers without first identifying what superior performance is.
-In the traditional method, organizations develop behavioral interview questions, interview the best and worst performers, review the interview data (tracking and coding how frequently keywords and descriptions were repeated, selecting the SKAs that demonstrated best performance and named the competencies).

 One of the most common pitfalls that organizations stumble upon is that when creating a competency model they focus too much on job descriptions instead the behaviors of an employee.
 Experts say that the steps required to create a competency model include: